 Generation Bio to Present at the JMP Securities Life Sciences Conference

-/EIN News/ -- CAMBRIDGE, Mass., May 09, 2023 (GLOBE NEWSWIRE) -- Generation Bio Co.
-(Nasdaq:GBIO), a biotechnology company innovating genetic medicines for people living with rare and prevalent diseases, announced that Matt Norkunas, M.D., chief financial officer, will present at the JMP Securities Life Sciences on Tuesday, May 16, 2023 at 1:00 p.m.
+CAMBRIDGE, Mass., May 09, 2023 (GLOBE NEWSWIRE) -- Generation Bio Co.
+GBIO, a biotechnology company innovating genetic medicines for people living with rare and prevalent diseases, announced that Matt Norkunas, M.D., chief financial officer, will present at the JMP Securities Life Sciences on Tuesday, May 16, 2023 at 1:00 p.m.
 EST in New York.

 A live webcast of the presentation will be available on the investor section of the company's website at investors.generationbio.com.
 A replay will be available there for 30 days following the event.